Kiritsu/uploadr/README.md

 # Configuration

 Use the pre-made file `uploadr.json` to create your configuration.
 This file must be in the same directory as the executable.
-You can also set an environment variable `UploadR_CONFIGURATION`.
+You can also set an environment variable `UPLOADR_CONFIGURATION`.
 The configuration is made in multiple parts:
 - Database: used to make the connection to your PostgreSQL database.
 - Routes: used to block endpoints from being used.